Last Updated: 1/20/20 | January 20th, 2020

 1. Follow Me – Free Walking Tour Reykjavik

 A free walking tour is always a great way to introduce yourself to a new city, and the guides from Follow Me can give you a good overview of Iceland’s capital on this 90-minute stroll.
-It runs three city walking tours a day in peak season (June to September) and one a day the rest of the year; it also now offers an Old Harbour and Brewery tour every afternoon.
+It runs one city walking tour per day in peak season (June to September), starting at 1pm.

 The Reykjavik walking tours have been running since 2012, and the guides are all local comedians and entertainers who love the city and want to make you laugh while you’re exploring it.
 They’ll show you some more overlooked parts of town and also give you some tips for saving money in this expensive country.
 Like many free walking tours, most guests tip the guide what they feel the tour was worth at the end.